Divorce Doesn’t have to be Hard

 What is Mediation?

-Mediation with our experienced and Certified mediator is an opportunity for you and your ex to create an outcome that is guided but not bound by California Family Law rules.
+Mediation with an experienced and Certified mediator is an opportunity for you and your ex to create an outcome that is guided but not bound by California Family Law rules.
 In a mediative process, you can decide what is best for you and your family by designing an agreement that is tailored to your lives and unique situation.
 The mediator doesn’t represent either of you but is invested in shaping an answer that meets your joint and individual goals and will contribute legal expertise in helping you get there.

 How does Mediation work?

 Whether you have one or two pesky issues you and your ex can’t resolve or you would prefer to tackle everything at the same time (and with some help), a Certified Mediator can work with you.
 Generally, this is how the process works:

 Step 1: Prepare

 Gather your documents and prepare to talk about your issues/disputes with LFLG’s Certified Mediator.
 Whether you are mediating a single issue or your entire divorce, it is important to be prepared with your thoughts, documents and questions.

 Step 2: Mediate

-In your first session with our Certified Mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: how will the credit card get paid?; what will the schedule be like with the kids?
+In your first session with the mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: How will the credit card get paid?; What will the schedule be like with the kids?
 Divorce is a time of transition -– reaching agreements in mediation for transitional issues can help give you some control and certainty in a difficult process.